MatthewKennedy/spree_product_reviews/README.md

 <%= render 'spree/shared/reviews', stars: @product.stars %>
 ```

+## Customize The Stars

-You can also customize the stars by creating a custom CSS file and setting the variables seen in spree_product_reviews_vars.scss
+You can customize the stars by creating a custom CSS file and setting the variables seen in spree_product_reviews_vars.scss

 ## Testing